-- The District showed a net decrease in fund balance in the General Fund with expenditures exceeding revenues in the amount of \$6,037,544.
-This is largely due to increased transfers to the Capital Projects Fund and increased transportation and contract services expenditures during the year ended June 30, 2018. - New York State Law limits the amount of committed, assigned and unassigned fund balance, exclusive of encumbrances and amounts assigned for the subsequent year's budget, which can be retained by the General Fund to 4% of the ensuing year's budget.
+- The District showed a net increase in fund balance in the General Fund with revenues exceeding expenditures in the amount of \$1,050,933.
+This is largely due to decreased transfers to the Capital Projects Fund and increased charges for services during the year ended June 30, 2019. - New York State Law limits the amount of committed, assigned and unassigned fund balance, exclusive of encumbrances and amounts assigned for the subsequent year's budget, which can be retained by the General Fund to 4% of the ensuing year's budget.
 The District has remained within this limit.
-At the end of the current fiscal year, the unassigned fund balance of the General Fund was \$6,628,297 equal to the 4% limit (see page 58). - As described in Note 3 to the financial statements, "New Accounting Standards", the District has adopted the provisions of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, for the year ended June 30, 2018.
-The adoption of this principle resulted in a restatement of the District's net position as of July 1, 2017 in the amount of \$232,932,089, as indicated in Note 16 to the financial statements.
-Prior year balances in MD&A have been updated, for comparison purposes, to reflect the change where indicated. - The District has appropriated \$5,500,000 of fund balance to protect District programs from potential unforeseen increases in budgeted expenditures. - On the District-wide financial statements, the assets and deferred outflows of resources were less than liabilities and deferred inflows of resources at the close of its most recent fiscal year by \$163,172,955.
-The District's total net position decreased by \$5,134,101 for the year ended June 30, 2018.
-The unrestricted portion of net position as of June 30, 2018 was in a deficit of \$245,432,717, and is clearly the result of the long-term liability for Other Post-Employment Benefits ("OPEB") of \$290,531,418. - In the General Fund, revenues were 1.0% above the final budget and expenditures (including amounts encumbered) were 2.6% below budget.
-Expenditures (and interfund transfer expenses) were up 6.4% from the prior year. - In connection with the implementation of GASB Statement 75 regarding post-employment benefits other than pensions, the District reported a total other postemployment benefits liability of \$290,531,418.
+At the end of the current fiscal year, the unassigned fund balance of the General Fund was \$6,843,352 equal to the 4% limit (see page 56). - The District has appropriated \$7,000,000 of fund balance to protect District programs from potential unforeseen increases in budgeted expenditures and maintain level tax levy. - On the District-wide financial statements, the assets and deferred outflows of resources were less than liabilities and deferred inflows of resources at the close of its most recent fiscal year by \$164,136,001.
+The District's total net position decreased by \$963,046 for the year ended June 30, 2019.
+The unrestricted portion of net position as of June 30, 2019 was in a deficit of \$265,171,889, and is clearly the result of the long-term liability for Other Post-Employment Benefits ("OPEB") of \$295,908,725. - In the General Fund, revenues were 1.7% above the final budget and expenditures (including amounts encumbered) were 2.0% below budget.
+Expenditures (and interfund transfer expenses) were down 0.2% from the prior year. - In connection with the implementation of GASB Statement 75 regarding post-employment benefits other than pensions, the District reported a total OPEB liability of \$295,908,725.
 It should be noted that New York State has not authorized a reserve that would allow school districts the ability to account for this liability.